-• Improved Air Quality links with Local Planning and Development Framework through the introduction of the Low Carbon Fife Supplementary Guidance.
-The Guidance was adopted in

-January 2019 and now forms a statutory part of the Fife development plan, incorporating air quality development guidelines.
+- Improved Air Quality links with Local Planning and Development Framework through the introduction of the Low Carbon Fife Supplementary Guidance.
+The Guidance was adopted in January 2019 and now forms a statutory part of the Fife development plan, incorporating air quality development guidelines. - Integrated Air Quality with other Council Strategies with inclusion of climate change related measure as part of the AQ grant application for 2019-2020s.
+Air Quality will also be included in Fife Sustainable Energy Climate Action Plan.
+The plan is now in development and the aim is for an initial approved plan by early 2020.
+Alongside this Fife Council has committed to renewing its Carbon Management Plan. - Targeted reductions in emissions from the Council fleet and contract vehicles.

-- Integrated Air Quality with other Council Strategies with inclusion of climate change related measures as part of the AQ grant application for 2019-2020.
-Air Quality is also included in Fife Sustainable Energy Climate Action Plan.
-Alongside this Fife Council has committed to renewing its Carbon Management Plan. - Targeted reductions in emissions from the Council fleet and contract vehicles. - By the spring of 2021 Fife Council had 52 full electric vehicles and 19 hybrid vehicles in service. - Fife Council Fleet Operations joined the ECO Stars scheme in October 2014 and have been continually improving by introducing low carbon vehicles to the fleet.
+- By the spring of 2021 Fife Council had 52 full electric vehicles and 19 hybrid vehicles in service. - Fife Council Fleet Operations joined the ECO Stars scheme in October 2014 and have been continually improving by introducing low carbon vehicles to the fleet.
 Fife Council currently have the highest rating of 5-stars.
 Advantages include: reduction in air pollution (NO2, PM10), reduction in CO2 emissions, meeting EU and National LAQM targets, improved public health, economic efficiency and good communications with members.
 The size of the Fife Council fleet decreased slightly in 2019/20 and now stands at 1,518 (previously 1,544 in 2018/19).
 Total diesel use for 2019/20 was 3,695,177 litres (a reduction of 168,945 litres from 2018/19).